-Nini William Hinsche, chairman & chief executive officer, is responsible for Radiance's leadership of the Company’s brightest, most talented, most sophisticated, and most experienced individuals in the industry, product vision, HR, and investor relations.
-Hinsche founded Radiance in 2016 with the vision to make the Midwest and the Southern half of the United States of America economically self-sufficient in innovation and to make the region a key contributor to employment/economic growth in technology.
+Nini William Hinsche, chairman, chief executive officer, founder, is responsible for Radiance's leadership of the Company’s brightest, most talented, most sophisticated, and most experienced individuals in the industry, as well as product vision, HR, business development, and investor relations.
+Hinsche founded Radiance in 2016 with the vision to make the Midwest and the Southern half of the United States of America economically self-sufficient in innovation, and to make the region a key global competitor to employment/economic growth in high-technology.
 Hinsche is contributing to the creation of technological products that serve Life, helps advance humanity, and strives to create the best virtual reality experience possible using patent-pending technologies.

-Daniel Knisley, MBA, Radiance chief financial officer, is responsible for creating the Company's profit strategies, fundraising, investor relations, and overseeing & managing the financial well-being of Radiance to enable current & long-term Company product initiatives.
-Knisley brings forth over 25 years of experience as a finance and operations executive in Fortune 100 Companies.
-Knisley was a former CFO of Hewlett-Packard Enterprise, a former CFO of HP, Inc., and the former CFO of Electronic Data Systems.
+Gregory Mazza, Radiance chief financial officer, chief operations officer, and chief strategy officer, is responsible for creating the Company's profit strategies, fundraising, investor relations, and overseeing & managing the financial, and operational well-being of Radiance to enable current & long-term Company product initiatives.
+Mazza brings forth over 25 years of experience as a finance, operations, and strategy executive in Fortune 100 Companies, including MetLife, CPP Group N.A., HSBC, and General Motors.

 Anton Chernenko, MSC.